WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ## Receive
+### Why is it bad to re-use addresses?
+Bitcoin is designed so that for every payment you can use a new address that is not tied to any of your previous addresses.
+When you use a new address for every coin, then it becomes much much more difficult to find out that these coins are from you.
+However, when you use the same address for every coin, then everyone knows that they all can be spend by one individual who has knowledge of the private key - you!
+Thus, when someone finds out that you have that address, maybe you published it in your social media profile for donations, or you send a coin to another peer who knows you, then they know also how many bitcoin you have in the other coins with that same address.
+Take good care to whom you tell your addresses, and every time, tell someone a different address.

+Because you have all the private keys, for all these addresses, you can produce a valid signature for any of them.
+So you can proof that these are your bitcoin, without relying on reputation that you have any other coins.
+You can easily generate and store many billions of private keys and addresses in a convenient [BIP 44 multi-account hierarchy for deterministic wallets](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) so that you can backup everything in your 12 word mnemonic phrase.

+This is what is used in Wasabi, you have on mnemonic backup, and unlimited numbers of new addresses.
+Everytime you a coin is received, then the address is removed from the GUI so that you are not tempted to use it again.

+Remember: ***NEVER RE-USE ADDRESSES***

 ### Why does Wasabi only use SegWit bech32 addresses?
 Wasabi generates Bech32 addresses only, also known as bc1 addresses or native SegWit addresses.
 These addresses start with the characters `bc1...` Some wallets/exchanges do not yet support this type of address and may give an error message (e.g. "unknown bitcoin address").
 The solution is to manage your funds with a wallet which does support Bech32, [see list](https://en.bitcoin.it/wiki/Bech32_adoption).